 Your digestive tract can have more to do with your oral health than you think.
 The first step in dealing with bad breath, or halitosis, that seems to come from the stomach is determining its cause.
 If you know that you're sensitive to certain foods, your bad breath could be related to stomach acid.
-Or, if you notice that your breath smells like ammonia, it could be the result of a kidney infection or chronic disease.
+Or, if you notice that your breath smells like ammonia, it could be the result of chronic kidney disease.
 Here are some common causes of bad breath from stomach issues.

 - GERD or reflux — Bad breath can be a sign of Gastroesophageal Reflux Disease or GERD.
 If you tend to have heartburn or reflux, your bad breath could be related to the excess acid produced by your digestive tract.
-Those acids can have a sour odor, affecting your breath.
+Those acids can have a sour odour, affecting your breath.

 - Ulcers — A link has been found between bad breath and H. pylori bacteria.
-This bacteria is a common cause of peptic ulcers, as well as dyspepsia.
+This bacterium is a common cause of peptic ulcers, as well as dyspepsia.
 However, additional research needs to be performed to determine precisely how H. pylori contribute to bad breath.

 - Bowel obstruction — One symptom of bowel obstruction is bad breath.
 This occurs because nothing can move down your intestinal tract.
-Everything inside the digestive tract ferments and produces a bad odor that escapes through the mouth.
+Everything inside the digestive tract ferments and produces a bad odour that escapes through the mouth.